oceanprotocol-archive/OEPs/13/README.md

 ### Network Reward

 After the [Consume flow](#consuming) has been completed.
-The PROVIDER or AMBASSADOR users can request the Network Reward using the KEEPER using the `PaymentConditions.releasePayment` method.
+The PROVIDER or PUBLISHER users can request the Network Reward using the KEEPER using the `PaymentConditions.releasePayment` method.
 It will accept the following parameters:

 * assetId - DID of the asset with the fixed prefix
 * price - in the free/commons scenario the price is zero
-* ownerReward - the fixed number of tokens to be received by the OWNER (the AMBASSADOR in this scenario)
+* ownerReward - the fixed number of tokens to be received by the OWNER (the PUBLISHER in this scenario)
 * providerReward - the fixed number of tokens to be received by the PROVIDER (OCEAN PROTOCOL in this scenario)

 Example of `releasePayment` method parameters using the DDO format: